Abby Huntsman and Sara Haines Open Up About Their Postpartum Depression and It's Refreshingly Honest

 ABC News/Paula Lobo

-The View's Abby Huntsman and Good Morning America's Sara Haines are getting real about their postpartum depression.
+The View's Abby Huntsman and Strahan and Sara's Sara Haines are getting real about their postpartum depression.

 During their duo baby shower, which was hosted by The View, the two TV personalities held an honest discussion about motherhood, their current pregnancy and their experience with postpartum.
 They both can agree that the "postpartum thing is real."